tecolicom/App-cat-v/README.md

       --nl='RETURN SYMBOL'  Unicode name

     EXAMPLES
-      cat-v --nl            Visualize newline
+      cat-v --esc           Visualize escape
-      cat-v -c all=1,esc=0  Visualize everything but ESC cat-v --ts=shade      Use "shade" style for to visualize tabs cat-v -T              Do not expand tabs and convert to symbol cat-v --sp=·          Convert space to MIDDLE DOT
+      cat-v -c all=s,esc=0  Show by simbol everything but ESC cat-v --ts=shade      Use "shade" style for to visualize tabs cat-v -T              Do not expand tabs
+      cat-v --sp=~          Convert spaces to tilde

 # VERSION